pythonindia/inpycon2019/cfp.md

 bloglike: true
 ---

-### Welcome to PyconIndia CFP
+### Welcome to PyCon India CFP

 Technical talks are the most important event at PyCon India, the core of the conference essentially.
 Two of the four days are dedicated to talks.
-Talks are short (30 min) lectures supported by presentation.
+Talks are short lectures (30 min slot) supported by a presentation.
 Speakers come from the Python community.

-Talks are selected through a CFP (call for proposals) process.
+Talks are selected through a CFP (Call For Proposals) process.
 Interested members of the community propose their talks.
 An editorial panel designated by the organizers makes the selections.
 The 2018 edition of the conference saw some 267 proposals, of which 31 were selected.

 CFP applications from the previous years can be seen [here](https://in.pycon.org/cfp/).